kdave/btrfs-progs/Documentation/ch-hardware-considerations.rst

 The filesystem assumes several features or limitations of the storage device and utilizes them or applies measures to guarantee reliability.
-BTRFS in particular is based on a COW (copy on write) mode of writing, ie. not updating data in place but rather writing a new copy to a different location and then atomically switching the pointers.
+BTRFS in particular is based on a COW (copy on write) mode of writing, i.e. not updating data in place but rather writing a new copy to a different location and then atomically switching the pointers.